-Pulse code modulation PCM was devised in 1937 at the Paris laboratories of AT &T by Alex H. Reeves.
-He conducted several successful transmissions across the English Channel using PWM, PAM and PPM.
+Pulse code modulation (PCM) was devised in 1937 at the Paris laboratories of AT &T by Alex H. Reeves.
+He conducted several successful transmissions across the English Channel using pulse width-band modulation (PWM), pulse amplitude modulation (PAM) and pulse position modulation (PPM).
 At that time, the circuitry involved was complex and expensive, so it was not until semiconductor industry evolved in 1960 that PCM becomes more prevalent.
-Almost all of the newer long-distance telephone lines carry voice signals in digital format using PCM.
+Almost all of the newer long-distance telephone lines carry voice signals in digital format using PCM [8].

 Pulse code modulation (PCM) is one of the methods for digital transmission of analog signals.
 In this method of signal coding, the message signal is sampled and the amplitude of each sample is rounded off (approximated) to the nearest one of a finite set of discrete levels, so that both time and amplitude are represented in discrete form.
 This allows the message to be transmitted by means of a digital (coded) waveform, thereby distinguishing pulse code modulation from all analog modulation techniques [3].

 In conceptual terms, PCM is simple to understand.
 Moreover, it was the first method to be developed for the digital coding of waveforms.
 Indeed, it is the most applied of all digital coding systems in use today.
 The use of digital representation of analog signals (e.g. voice, video) offers the following advantages: